GLOBAL MARKETS-Shares rise, Treasury yields fall as US jobless claims surge | Headlines

 "We are definitely repricing rate expectations higher," he added, explaining that traders were also questioning the long-held view that the Fed would end its rate hike cycle well before the European Central Bank.
 The Fed, ECB and Bank of Japan all have interest rate decisions next week, causing most traders to shy away from any major buying or selling.

-In commodity markets, oil slipped with both Brent and U.S. crude futures falling over 1.5% to $75.77 and $71.23 per barrel respectively on the day.
+In commodity markets, oil slipped with both Brent and U.S. crude futures falling over 1.5% to $75.63 and $70.97 per barrel respectively on the day.
+Traders said a larger-than-expected rise in U.S. gasoline inventories had raised concerns about demand.
 Gold prices steadied following a 1% drop in the previous session, with spot gold up 1.3% at $1,964.08 an ounce.

 In emerging markets, Turkey's lira inched to another record low.
 The lira nosedived 7% on Wednesday on signs that Tayyip Erdogan's newly re-elected government is abandoning an 18-month strategy of keeping the currency on a tight leash.
 (Aditional reporting by Ankur Banerjee in Singapore; Editing by Toby Chopra, Mark Potter, Richard Chang and Marguerita Choy)